 Action Research Fellowship

-The Action Research Fellowship Scheme involves a group of 8-10 teachers (from one school or a small cluster of schools able to work closely together) each addressing a specific issue of concern related to their practice, over the course of two or three terms.
-The fellowship programme involves:
+The scheme usually involves a group of 8-10 teachers (from one school or a small cluster of schools able to work closely together) each addressing a specific issue of concern related to their practice, over the course of two or three terms.
+Different schools engage in the programme in different ways, sometimes providing in-school guidance as well as support from a ‘critical friend’ from the University Department of Education, but the common features of each programme are:

 - A joint introductory meeting establishing the principles of action research as an approach to professional learning and exploration of participants’ particular concerns;

-- 3 further visits to support individual teachers in their schools clarifying the focus of each project, the strategies to pursue and nature of evidence to collect and analyse;
+- Regular visits by University-based ‘critical friend’ to support individual teachers in their schools, clarifying the focus of each project, the strategies to pursue and nature of evidence to collect and analyse;

 - Suggested reading of 2 or 3 core articles (and further suggestions) with direction;